redis/redis-doc/commands/geoadd.md

-Adds the specified geospatial items (latitude, longitude, name) to the specified key.
+Adds the specified geospatial items (longitude, latitude, name) to the specified key.
 Data is stored into the key as a sorted set, in a way that makes it possible to query the items with the `GEOSEARCH` command.

 The command takes arguments in the standard format x,y so the longitude must be specified before the latitude.
 There are limits to the coordinates that can be indexed: areas very near to the poles are not indexable.